knight174/hop/README.md

     ```bash
     hop add
     ```
     Follow the interactive prompts to configure your proxy.
-You can enable HTTPS, add path rewrites, and custom headers.
+You can enable HTTPS, add path rewrites, custom headers, and plugins.

 2.  **Start the server**:
     ```bash